Mathematical Sciences

 Areas of Research Interest

-Bayesian Statistics as applied to Survey Methodology and Small
+Applications of Bayesian Statistics to Survey Methodology and

 Service at WPI and Other Institutions